Aceinna/docs_ins1000/index.rst

 INS10000 Developer Manual
 ==========================

 Welcome to the INS1000 Manual.
+This manual provides information on how to set up INS1000 RTK system including both Rover and Basestation.
+It also documents output message and protocol of the INS1000 system.

 Contents
 --------